-Lassen Volcanic National Park extends into four counties, including Plumas, Lassen, Shasta, and Tehama, and is regulated by the Northern Sierra Air Quality Management District.
-Plumas
+Lassen Volcanic National Park extends into four counties, including Plumas, Lassen, Shasta, and Tehama.
+Warner Valley is in Plumas County, which is regulated by the Northern Sierra Air

-County is in attainment or is unclassified for all national ambient air quality standards.
+Quality Management District.
+Plumas County is in attainment or is unclassified for all national ambient air quality standards.
 For state standards, the County is in attainment or is unclassified for state criteria pollutants except it is in non-attainment for PM10 (respirable particulate matter) (NSAQMD, 2005).